Table of Contents

-Due to the sedentary lifestyle led by many people, it’s common to hear of sore neck muscles and shoulder pain.
+Due to the sedentary lifestyle led by many people, it’s common to hear of sore neck muscles and shoulder pain and very often, weak lower traps could be a contributing factor.

-If muscle strength is weak, this could result in poor posture.
-If you spend much of your day sitting at a desk, you may notice a rounding of your shoulders, causing you to hunch forwards.
+If you spend a lot your day sitting at a desk, you may notice a rounding of your shoulders, causing you to hunch forwards.

 A primary cause of this is due to weak lower traps.
 This highlights the importance of building stronger traps to help with good posture.

-In this article we discuss the best lower trap exercises for posture
+In this article we’ll be recommending the best lower trap exercises for posture.

 What Are The Trapezius Muscles?